 Cameron Herold helped this leading edge company grow from $2 Million to $105 Million in revenue in six years with no debt or outside shareholders.
 Prior to 1-800-GOT-JUNK? he had two EO (Entrepreneurs Organization) qualifying companies.
 From 1998 through 2000 he was VP, Corporate Development at Ubarter.com a division of 900-person firm with a $900 Million market cap based in Seattle.
 He was also, President of Barter Business Exchange in Vancouver.
 From 1994 to 1998, Herold was VP, Franchise Development for Coast-to-Coast Franchise Services (Boyd Autobody & Glass).

-In these positions over 20 years since starting his first company at 21 years old he has gained real world insight into tried-and-true systems from having been involved in the sale, branding and integration of 450+ franchise locations with three franchisors.
-He's worked on the development and deployment of ecommerce and Internet strategies, negotiation of corporate acquisitions and development of numerous strategic partnerships.
+In these positions over 20 years since starting his first company at the age of 21, he has gained real world insight into tried-and-true systems from having been involved in the sale, branding and integration of 450+ franchise locations with 3 franchisors.
+He's worked on the development and deployment of e-commerce and Internet strategies, negotiation of corporate acquisitions and development of numerous strategic partnerships.
 He has a unique understanding of business and growing companies from having led business areas of Operations, Marketing, Public Relations, Strategic Alliances, Sales, Call Centers and Franchising.

 His work has helped companies be featured in the Associated Press, Bloomberg, USA Today, New York Times, Wall Street Journal, Fast Company, and Fortune, as well as TV shows like Donny Deutsch, Oprah, and Dr. Phil.

-Cameron's new book is Double Double: How to Double Your Revenue and Profit in 3 Years or Less.
+The author of five books, Cameron's latest is Double Double: How to Double Your Revenue and Profit in 3 Years or Less.